miskui/homebridge-mqtt-motionsensor/README.md

 # homebridge-mqtt-sonoffrf-receiver

-Get Motion Sensor status via MQTT in Homebridge.
+Get Motion Sensor status via MQTT in Homebridge using Sonoff RF Bridge 433 https://www.itead.cc/sonoff-rf-bridge-433.html with TasmOTA firmware https://github.com/arendst/Sonoff-Tasmota/wiki.
 Sensor becomes active if received RF code matches for rfcode or RF key stored in Sonoff RF device.
+RF codes are logged in Sonoff RF Bridge console as hexadecimal values.
+Use these values in rfcode parameter or use rfkey if you have already defined RF codes in Sonoff RF Bridge.

 Installation
 --------------------